Magalhaes-vitor/Magalhaes-vitor/README.md

 # Vitor Magalhães
 **Python Developer | RPA Developer | Spark | AWS**
-São Paulo, SP, Brasil
+São Paulo, SP, Brazil
 [LinkedIn](https://www.linkedin.com/in/vitor-magalhaes-60940a1b6) | [GitHub](https://github.com/Magalhaes-vitor)

 ---

-### **Sobre mim**
+### **About Me**
-Desenvolvedor especializado em automações com AWS e Python.
-Tenho experiência na criação e suporte de soluções de RPA utilizando ferramentas como AWS Glue e Amazon Athena.
-Também realizei projetos acadêmicos na área de Engenharia da Informação, publicados em periódicos científicos.
+Developer specialized in automation with AWS and Python.
+I have experience in creating and supporting RPA solutions using tools like AWS Glue and Amazon Athena.
+Additionally, I have conducted academic projects in the field of Information Engineering, published in scientific journals.

-### **Principais Competências**
+### **Key Skills**
 - Python
 - AWS (Glue, Athena)
 - Spark
 - RPA

 ---